Hear the Pitch

 - MTN and AirtelTigo for telecommunications support

-- Aflatoun International for content creation and distribution
+- Aflatoun International for creation and distribution of financial literacy content for youth

 - Create a vibrant community of teachers and provide them with the right tools and training through TeachMobile